abhilashindulkar/hello-world-python/README.md

 # License

 Licensed under Apache 2.0.
-Please see [LICENSE](LICENSE) for details.
+Please see [LICENSE](LICENSE) for details. few changes are done to test the build.